SpiritOfYoink/dotfiles/README.md

 ## TO INSTALL:

 * Step 1: Install NixOS using a graphical installer.
-For your name and username, select from: yoink, dame, mac, & hamster.

-     Choose a temporary password, login automatically, and reuse password for administrator.
-Select no desktop when prompted.

-     Finally, partition the hard drive you're installing NixOS to, selecting the "swap but no hibernate" option.
+For name and username, select from: yoink, dame, mac, & hamster.
+This will be your ``` <user> ``` in step 6.
+Choose a temporary password, and check both 'login automatically,' and 'reuse password for administrator.'
+Select 'no desktop' when prompted.
+Finally, partition the hard drive you're installing NixOS to, selecting the 'swap but no hibernate' option.

 * Step 2: Reboot, removing the installation media.